lisafolliard/find_replace_Code_Review/README.md

 # Find and Replace

-##### Finds and replaces words in a string, 9/11/2015
+##### Finds and replaces words in a sentence, 9/11/2015

 #### By Lisa Folliard

 ## Description

-A simple JavaScript application that will find a word in string and replace it with another word.
-It will return a new string that includes the replacement word.
+A simple JavaScript application that allows a user to find all instances of a word in a sentence and replace with a new word.
+The program then returns an updated sentence.

 ## Setup